Dmitri Sychev

-Dmitri Yevgenyevich Sychev (Note: His last name is also transcribed as Sytchev, and his first name as Dmitry or Dmitriy.) (Дми́трий Евге́ньевич Сычёв; born 26 October 1983) is a Russian professional football official and a former player who played as a forward or as a midfielder.
+Dmitri Yevgenyevich Sychev (Note: His last name is also transcribed as Sytchev, and his first name as Dmitry or Dmitriy.) (Дмитрий Евгеньевич Сычёв; born 26 October 1983) is a Russian professional football official and a former player who played as a forward or as a midfielder.
 He is the president of Irtysh Omsk.
 He was hailed by the international press as "The Russian Michael Owen", because of his pace, and was dubbed "the most sensational young Russian forward since Vladimir Beschastnykh".
 He was well known for his blinding pace and agility.

 Early life

 Sychev was born in Omsk, a city in south-central Russia.
 He spent his formative years at St. Petersburg's famous Smena football academy before joining FC Spartak Tambov, a second division club.
 At that time he played as a midfielder.

 Club career

 Spartak Moscow and Marseille

 After having trials at clubs in FC Nantes and FC Metz, Sychev was picked up by Spartak Moscow in January 2002, where he scored eight goals in his first 12 matches, and it was during that time when he was transformed into a striker.
 With Spartak he reached the final of the 2002 Commonwealth of Independent States Cup.
 He scored 6 goals and finished second on the top scorer list, after coming in as a substitute in every match he played.
 He entered the symbolic top players list of the tournament.

 In August 2002, Sychev announced he was quitting Spartak, by giving his employers three months' notice.
 Having already signed a five-year contract with the Russian club he was banned from football for four months by the Russian Professional Football League (RPFL).

 After finishing this suspension, Sychev signed a five-year contract with Olympique de Marseille, rejecting an offer from Dynamo Kyiv.
 He was used as a midfielder, both left and right, but was usually a substitute during his time in France.